Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 That being said, once you are in the folder containing all files, the command-line will be as follows:

-`gmx_MMPBSA -O -i mmpbsa.in -cs com_md.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc -lm ligand.mol2`
+`gmx_MMPBSA -O -i mmpbsa.in -cs com.tpr -ci index.ndx -cg 1 13 -ct com_traj.xtc -lm ligand.mol2`

 where the `mmpbsa.in` input file, is a text file containing the following lines: